xqinx/mira.vim/README.md

 The monitor I used for developing is Mira Pro from Boox, hence the scheme's name.

-It's still a WIP effort but at a point it's usable for my basic coding needs.
+It's still WIP but at this point it's usable for my basic coding needs.

 ## Done Features
 * Customized pallete to display grey scale (binary, actually) colors